Frequently Asked Questions

 Can you be enrolled in more than one study at a time?

 It depends.
-Some studies are purely observational and some have an intervention of some type.
-You can only be enrolled in one interventional study at a time.
-However, depending on the study, you may be able to participate in an observational study and an interventional study at the same time.
+Some studies are purely observational and some have a treatment of some type.
+You can only be enrolled in one treatment study at a time.
+However, depending on the study, you may be able to participate in an observational study and a treatment study at the same time.

-What is the difference between being seen in the Memory Clinic vs. the KU ADC?
+What is the difference between being seen in the KU ADC Memory Care Clinic and the Research Office?

-The Memory Clinic is a pay for service medical clinic in which your insurance may be billed for the services or you may pay out of pocket.
-The KU ADC is a research facility and does not charge for the visits and does not notify your insurance of the visits.
+The Memory Care Clinic is a pay for service medical clinic in which your insurance may be billed for the services or you may pay out of pocket.
+The Research Office is a research facility and does not charge for the visits and does not notify your insurance of the visits.